 The Health District's governmental activities include Environmental Health, Community Health Services, Health Promotion and Planning, and Administration.
-Overall expenses increased by \$177,900 and revenues increased by \$46,500.
-The increase in expenses is largely the result of staffing changes and increased benefit costs.
+Overall expenses decreased by \$8,600 and revenues increased by \$114,200.
+The decrease in expenses is largely the result of staffing vacancies.
 Operating grants and contributions increase and decrease from year to year based on the timing of the receipt of grant payments.

 Major programs in Environmental Health include Vital Statistics, Food Service, Solid Waste, Private Water, Private Sewage, Plumbing, and Swimming Pool Inspections.
-Expenses for Environmental Health increased by \$321,700 in 2018 compared to 2017.
-This was due to staffing changes and increased benefits costs.
+Expenses for Environmental Health decreased by \$52,200 in 2019 compared to 2018.
+This was due to staffing changes.

 Community Health Services includes the Children with Medical Handicaps Program which provides diagnostic and treatment programs that link families with providers; the Tuberculosis Program, providing Tuberculosis skin testing and case management; the Immunization Program, providing low cost immunizations for children and adults; Injury Prevention Program, working to reduce the number of injuries related to prescription drug overdoses; the Get Vaccinated Ohio Program that works to improve immunizations; and Women, Infants and Children (WIC) whose goal is to improve the nutritional status of mothers, infants, and children during critical stages of growth and development.
-Expenses for Community Health Services decreased by \$74,600 in 2018 compared to 2017.
-This was due to staffing changes and increased benefits costs.
+Expenses for Community Health Services decreased by \$42,200 in 2019 compared to 2018.
+This was due to staffing changes.

-Management's Discussion and Analysis For the Year Ended December 31, 2018
+Management's Discussion and Analysis For the Year Ended December 31, 2019

-Health Promotion and Planning is the Bioterrorism (Public Health Emergency Preparedness) Program which ensures public health is ready and able to respond to major emergencies or terrorism events Health Promotion and Planning expenses decreased by \$8,100 in 2018 compared to 2017.
-This decrease is the result of the timing of expenses during the grant year.
+Health Promotion and Planning is the Bioterrorism (Public Health Emergency Preparedness) Program which ensures public health is ready and able to respond to major emergencies or terrorism events.
+Health Promotion and Planning expenses increase by \$5,000 in 2019 compared to 2018.
+This increase is the result of the timing of expenses during the grant year.

 Administration includes the overall administration of the Health District including fiscal management; clerical support staff; the Public Health Nuisance Program which addresses nuisance complaints made by citizens; administration of the Water and Waste, Environmental Health and Nursing Divisions; and the Communicable Disease Program which tracks and conducts disease surveillance.
+Administration expenses increase by \$80,800 in 2019 compared to 2018.
+This was due to staffing changes and increased benefit costs.

 The Health District's strategy to secure the maximum amount of grants and contracts that are provided by the state and federal governments continues to be productive.
-Grants include Bioterrorism (Public Health Emergency Preparedness), Immunization, Preventive Health - Injury Prevention, and Women, Infants, and Children (WIC).
-The Health District also holds contracts with City of Cincinnati Health Department for Cities Readiness Initiative, the Clermont County Board of Commissioners for the Tuberculosis program, the Ohio Department of Commerce for inspections, and the SmokeFree Ohio Workplace program.
+Grants include Bioterrorism (Public Health Emergency Preparedness), Immunization (Get Vaccinated Ohio formerly Immunization Action Plan), Preventive Health and Health Services (Injury Prevention), and Women, Infants, and Children (WIC).
+The Health District also holds contracts with the Health Collaborative for the Cities Readiness Initiative, the Clermont County Board of Commissioners for the Tuberculosis program, the Ohio Department of Commerce for inspections, and the Ohio Department of Health for the SmokeFree Ohio Workplace program.
 In 2012, the Health District starting receiving funds for MAC (Medicaid Administrative Claiming) based on services provided to clients by the Nursing and Administrative Divisions.